seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **BALTHASAR**
 *\[Aside]*
-For all this same, I’ll hide me hereabout:
+For all this same, I'll hide me hereabout:
 His looks I fear, and his intents I doubt.

 *Retires*